Pickleball

 We continue to stress that you control what role you will play by where you hit the ball to your opponents.
 For example, if a ball is hit to the middle of your opponent's court, you must wait to see which opponent hits it to determine if you will be the Blocker or Workhorse.
 This session is important because the return team is the aggressor and is working on getting a side-out so they can have the opportunity to score points.

-We recommend you watch our "Pickleball Strategy for Doubles: Stacking" video explaining this effective strategy.
+We recommend you watch our "Pickleball Strategy for Doubles: Stacking" video, which explains this effective strategy.

 Stacking is a doubles strategy some teams use to increase the frequency of having their best shots down the middle.
 Stacking can be a very effective strategy for doubles, especially when playing with a left-handed and right-handed player on the team or when one player is significantly stronger in the middle with either their forehand or backhand.

-Stacking is often used when you have a right-hand and left-handed player on a team and want to increase the percentage of forehands hit from the middle of the court.
-This can also be used to confuse the opponents as well by switching things up; however, you need to ensure you don't cause your team confusion as well.
+Stacking is often used when you have a right-handed and left-handed player on a team and want to increase the percentage of forehands hit from the middle of the court.
+This can also be used to confuse opponents by switching things up; however, you need to ensure you don't cause your team confusion as well.

-The only rules regarding what side of the court a player may stand on apply to the players serving and receiving, which only applies to those single shots.
+The only rules regarding which side of the court a player may stand on apply to the players serving and receiving, and only to those single shots.
 So the sky is the limit on where your partner can stand.
 Therefore, we recommend that you stand in a logical, tactical position.
-Your serving or receiving partner can stand in the middle of the non-volley zone if desired, however that may not be a tactically smart move.
+Your serving or receiving partner can stand in the middle of the non-volley zone if desired; that may not be a tactically smart move.

 Pickleball Serving